Are Black Windows More Expensive?

 Over 50% of the homes we’ve worked on over the previous five years have employed them.
 They draw the eye and give drama and contrast to a home’s interior and exterior design.

-When almost every other home in the neighborhood has white windows, black windows stand out.
+When almost every other home in the neighborhood has white windows, black pane windows stand out.
 However, are there any negatives?
+How much do black windows cost?
 Do black windows cost more money?

-Indeed, black windows cost more than white ones.
+Indeed, are black vinyl windows more expensive than white?
+Black windows cost more than white ones.
 This is because of a few things.
 Because black ade over time when exposed to UV rays, the color has an added expense.

 This indicates that certain agents are added to the color to provide some protection and stop fading.
 Another issue is volume.
 Because they make up the bulk of windows sold each year, white and wood windows are less expensive.